cressidagp/arcluascripts/deprecated/readme.txt

 Shawn.lua
 Spirit_of_the_Vale.lua

-III) This one are attemps to do more efficient scripts:

-Brother_Sarno.lua
-Morgan_the_Collector1.lua
-Morgan_the_Collector2.lua

-IV) The next scripts has been merged.
+III) The next scripts has been merged.

 Kira_Songshine.lua + Myra_Tyrngaarde.lua = Bread_Vendors.lua

-V) Deprecated since they will be handled by Area Trigger hook:
+IV) Deprecated since they will be handled by Area Trigger hook:

 Brother_Sarno2.lua
 Innkeeper_Farley.lua

-VI) Experiments
+V) Experiments

 Goldtooth.lua
+Brother_Sarno.lua
+Morgan_the_Collector1.lua
+Morgan_the_Collector2.lua

-VII) This one are supported by arcemu now
+VI) This ones are supported by arcemu now

 The_Affray.lua (APE)

-VIII) Handled at quest plugin
+VII) Handled at quest plugin

 The_Escape.lua
 HilarysNecklace.lua

-IX) Ported to APE
+VIII) Ported to APE

 Zeppelin_Masters.lua
 Sputtervalve.lua